LouisgeneG/DiceRoll/README.md

 # DiceRoll
-This Program show you how to roll a pair of dice and evaluate the outcome.
+This Program code in php show you how to roll a pair of dice and evaluate the outcome.